Rowdy Tellez Player Props: Brewers vs. Twins

 Twins Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the Twins pitching staff ranks second in MLB.

-- The Twins have a 3.50 team ERA that ranks second across all MLB pitching staffs.
+- The Twins have a 3.52 team ERA that ranks second among all league pitching staffs.

-- The Twins allow the fourth-fewest home runs in baseball (64 total, one per game).
+- Twins pitchers combine to surrender 65 home runs (one per game), the third-fewest in the league.

-- Lopez gets the start for the Twins, his 14th of the season.
-He is 3-3 with a 4.25 ERA and 92 strikeouts through 78 1/3 innings pitched.

-- In his last appearance on Wednesday, the righty tossed seven innings against the Tampa Bay Rays, giving up one earned run while surrendering five hits.
+- In his last time out on Thursday, the right-hander tossed 5 1/3 innings against the Tampa Bay Rays, allowing three earned runs while surrendering three hits.

+- The 27-year-old has put up an ERA of 2.61, with 8.2 strikeouts per nine innings, in nine games this season.
+Opponents are batting .200 against him.

 © 2023 Data Skrive.
 All rights reserved.